 Blog: Dive, travel, connect & protect

-Our English blog „Dive, travel, connect & protect“ is presenting photos, videos, experiences, research, opinions and ideas from Devocean Pictures as well as fellow ocean and nature lovers and like-minded initiatives.
-Our little stories are meant to take you out into the world as well as bringing the world and its (natural) wonders back to all of us.
+Our English blog „Dive, travel, connect & protect“ presents photos, videos, experiences, research, opinions, and ideas from Devocean Pictures as well as fellow ocean and nature lovers and like-minded initiatives.
+Our little stories are meant to take you out into the world as well as bring the world and its (natural) wonders back to all of us.

 Dive and travel

 Follow our travels to guide and guard to destinations all around the world.
 We dive into unknown territory and broaden our horizons.
-In this blog, we don’t only want to document, but also analyse ecologic, economic, political and social problems and patterns to be able to pick and promote alternatives.
+In this blog, we want more than just to document, we follow our curiosity, learn from others, and grow with each and every experience.

 Connect and protect